 2014: Collateral Event of the 14th International Architecture Exhibition – La Biennale di Venezia 2014.
 Fundamentals: Absorbing Modernity 1914-2014

-The exhibition presents illustrative cases of Architectural culture, co-relations and production of Central European cross-national networks.
-These representations of different actors are labeled with categories, but many individuals and figures appear at the same time in different cases.
-All together the clusters belong to a single object, a lifted surface, a landscape of information in which the connections within the network leaves traces, modifies it and becomes a part of its substance.
-The surface is intended to be open and active, like the history of the last hundred years of Central European Architecture, subjective and subjected to multiple interpretations.
+The exhibition presents illustrative cases of architectural culture, co-relations and production of Central European cross-national networks.
+These representations of different actors are labeled with categories, but many individuals and gures appear at the same time in different cases.
+All together the clusters belong to a single object, a lifted surface, a land- scape of information in which the connections within the net- work leave traces, modify it and become part of its substance.
+The surface is intended to be open and active, referencing the history of the last hundred years of Central European Archi- tecture, subjective and subjected to multiple interpretations.
 The visitors by exploring the space can become an active part of this network.
 Connections between objects, ideas and/or people are not established once and forever but have to be constantly performed.
-The structure can serve to make links and trace relations, it is accessible from any point and provides personalized experience.
+The structure can serve to make links and trace relations, it is accessible from any point and provides a personalized experience.

 photos: 1-6: Simone De Iacobis, 7-10: Maja Wirkus